Prime-TITAN-CameraMan/termux-desktops/README.md

 - **[How to fix Termux Storage, Microphone and Other Services Problem in Desktop](#termux-problem-fix)**

 <br>

+## Basic Termux Requirements
+- Android version must be 8 or higher
+- Minimum 512MB of RAM; Recommended 1.5GB of RAM
+- 50MB - 100MB of internet data for base Termux packages
+- Minimum 150MB of storage; Recommended 300MB of storage

 ## First Steps <a name=first-steps></a>
 We are going to use Termux and Termux X11 in order to have a full Linux Desktop in our Android devices.